 The sky’s the limit with fruits and veggies as long as they are able to be squished between two fingers.
 (This means that things like raw apple are out!)

 Carrots that have been cut into a finger size and steamed are a great option that can be soft while still holding their shape to allow for easy eating.

 Curious how to steam vegetables?
 Here’s a video showing you how!

 Bananas are another great option that are firm enough to hold their shape while still being soft enough to be safe.

 Broccoli that has been steamed can be another great option as the stalk provides a handle for your baby to hold.
-Once your baby chews the top of the broccoli off, it’s often best to take away the stem so there is no chance of choking.
+Once your baby chews the top of the broccoli off, it’s often best to take away the stem unless it is soft enough to squish.